ayushpai/ReelDish-Web/privacy.md

 ---

-### 3. How We Share Your Information

-We do **not** sell your personal information.
-We may share information with:

-- **Service Providers**: Such as Supabase (user auth & data storage), RevenueCat (subscription management), and OpenAI or other LLMs (for recipe generation and formatting).
-- **Analytics Providers**: Like Firebase or PostHog (if enabled) to analyze performance and user flow.
-- **Cloud Storage**: Uploaded photos and extracted recipes may be temporarily stored in cloud environments like AWS S3 to enable processing.

-We only share information that is necessary and follow data minimization practices.

----

 ### 4. Data Retention

 - We retain your content (recipes, images, import links) only as long as necessary to provide the service or comply with legal obligations.